thomasaltenburger98/swift_watchapp/README.md

 ## Acknowledgments

-- Special thanks to https://github.com/sameersyd as he already has written such an app, so I could get inspired by his code.
+- Special thanks to https://github.com/sameersyd as I took inspiration from his code and integrated my own implementations into the project.

 ## License